Aleksandr Akimov (politician): Biography

-Aleksandr Akimov was born in 10 November 1954 in Kyukiai, Suntar district, Yakut Autonomous Soviet Socialist Republic.
+Aleksandr Akimov was born on 10 November 1954 in Kyukiai, Suntar district, Yakut Autonomous Soviet Socialist Republic.

 In 1976, he graduated from the Faculty of Economics of the Irkutsk Institute of National Economy.

 From 1976 to 1983, he was the Manager of the department, chief economist of the state farm "Suntarsky", the First Secretary of the Suntar RK of the Komsomol, and then the director of the state farm "Toybokhoisky".

 From 1983 to 1986, he was the First Secretary of the Yakut OK Komsomol.

 From 1986 to 1989, he was a Postgraduate student of the Academy of Social Sciences under the Central Committee of the CPSU in Moscow, where he defended his thesis "New in the regional policy of development of the North (on the example of Yakutia)."

 In 1989, he became the Head of the Agrarian Department of the Yakut Regional Committee of the CPSU.

 From 1990 to 1991, he was the Head of the Department for Economic and Social Development of the Secretariat of the Supreme Soviet of the YaASSR.

 In 1991, he was appointed Deputy Chairman of the State Committee for Economics of the Yakut-Sakha SSR.

 Between 1992 and 1997, Akimov was the Minister of Social Protection, Labor and Employment of the Sakha Republic (Yakutia).
 In 1995, at the Academic Council of the Academy of Public Administration under the President of Russia, he defended his doctoral thesis on "Regulation of social development of the region in the context of the formation of a market economy".

 From 1997 to 1998, he was the Acting Deputy Chairman of the Government of the Sakha Republic (Yakutia) - Minister of Economy of the republic.

 In 1998, he officially became the Deputy Chairman of the Government of the Sakha Republic (Yakutia).

 From 1999 to 2001, he was promoted to the First Deputy Chairman of the Government of the republic.

 From 2001 to 2002, he was the First Deputy Chairman of the Government of the Sakha Republic (Yakutia), as well as the Head of the Presidential Administration and the Administration of the Government of the Sakha Republic (Yakutia).

-In 2002, Akimov became the Vice-President of the Sakha Republic (Yakutia), as the Head of the Presidential Administration and the Government Administration of Sakha Republic (Yakutia).
+In 2002, Akimov became the vice-president of the Sakha Republic (Yakutia), as the Head of the Presidential Administration and the Government Administration of Sakha Republic (Yakutia).

 On 17 February 2007, he had been appointed as the Permanent Representative of the President of Russia.

 In 2010, Akimov was awarded the Order of Friendship.

 Since 2 October 2013, Akimov is a member of the Federation Council, a representative from the legislative body of state power of the Sakha Republic (Yakutia).

-Family
+Personal life

 He is married to his wife, Rozaliya Iyudovna, and has a son and a daughter.